-- In an effect register set on the VTR/disk recorder timeline, Cueup & Play settings are not possible.
-To make Cueup & Play settings, first clear the VTR/disk recorder timeline setting before carrying out the operation. - When using a disk recorder with Cueup & Play, if you carry out the following sequence of operations, the system may freeze on the frame of the start point. - Press the [RUN] button to play to a point close to the end of a file \rightarrow stop playback \rightarrow press the [RUN] button again.
+- Cueup & Play cannot be configured for registers in which a DDR/VTR timeline is configured. - When using a disk recorder with Cueup & Play, if you carry out the following sequence of operations, playback may freeze on the frame of the start point. - Press the [RUN] button to play to a point close to the end of a file → stop playback → press the [RUN] button again.